d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

          legend=['unigram', 'bigram', 'trigram'])
 ```

+This figure is quite exciting for a number of reasons.
+First, beyond unigram words, sequences of words also appear to be following Zipf's law, albeit with a smaller exponent $\alpha$ in :eqref:`eq_zipf_law`, depending on the sequence length.
+Second, the number of distinct $n$-grams is not that large.
+This gives us hope that there is quite a lot of structure in language.
+Third, many $n$-grams occur very rarely, which makes Laplace smoothing rather unsuitable for language modeling.
+Instead, we will use deep learning based models.

 ## Summary

 * Language models estimate the joint probability of a text sequence.
+* $n$-grams provide a convenient model for dealing with long sequences by truncating the dependence.
+* Zipf's law governs the word distribution for not only unigrams but also the other $n$-grams.
+* There is a lot of structure but not enough frequency to deal with infrequent word combinations efficiently via Laplace smoothing.
 * To train language models, we can randomly sample pairs of input sequences and label sequences in minibatches.
 * Text is an important form of sequence data.
 * To preprocess text, we usually split text into tokens, build a vocabulary to map token strings into numerical indices, and convert text data into token indices for  models to manipulate.